sunnyhamm/SemanticMatching/.ipynb_checkpoints/README-checkpoint.md

 Create a brand new environment using conda

 Then download these:
-%pip install pandas
+%pip install pandas==2.2.3
-%pip install numpy
+%pip install numpy==1.26.4
-%pip install torch
+%pip install torch==2.6.0
-%pip install sentence_transformers
+%pip install sentence_transformers==4.1.0
-%pip install scipy
+%pip install scipy==1.13.1
-%pip install scikit-learn
+%pip install scikit-learn==1.6.1
-%pip install openpyxl
+%pip install openpyxl==3.1.5

+(versions are recorded at the time code was created, other versions might work too)

 the file: semanticMatching.py is the merger class that can run all 3 different functions.